tmtxt/tmtxt.github.com/_drafts/2021-05-09-mistakes-of-software-developer-overengineering.md

 }
 ```

+How do you design a UI to fit this API?
+It could be like this

 ![Design](/files/2021-05-09-mistakes-of-software-developer-overengineering/multi-purpose-api-1.png)

+What will happen if

 If you design an API for 10 goals, very
 likely that it won't work the way you expect.
 If you design just 1-2 APIs, each one is for one